vietanh85/hadoop-docker/README.md

 ```

 docker-compose will start 3 containers including:
-- HDFS name node
+- HDFS (name node)
-- Yarn
+- Yarn (both resource and node manager)
-- HDFS data node
+- HDFS (data node)

 To see your containers, run `docker ps`.
 You can easily scale your data nodes using docker-compose as well:

 ```
 docker-compose -f docker-compose.cluster.yml scale hdfs_data=3